ivanvc/abuild-releaser-action/README.md

 GitHub action to build and release to GitHub pages Alpine Linux aport packages contained in a repository.

+## Pre-requisites

+First, follow the [Alpine Linux guide on Creating an Alpine Package][alpine-guide].
+Make sure to generate a RSA key by using `abuild-keygen -a -i`.
+Save the public and private keys, and set them as the repository
+secrets: `RSA_PUBLIC_KEY` and `RSA_PRIVATE_KEY`.
+This key will be used to sign the packages, and the build process will place the public key in the `gh-pages` branch.

+**NOTE:** This action will find all of the `APKBUILD` files in the repository and will build **all of these packages**.
+Therefore, you **should only have APKBUILD files from the packages you want to publish**.

 ## Usage

 ```yaml